Democratic Nominee

 Accessibility & Inclusion

-Everything in Maplewood needs to be accessible to all, from children and adults who are neurodivergent or disabled to residents with mobility challenges, our LGBTQIA+ adults and children, and residents who are new English Language Learners.
-We have families with very young children to senior citizens who have lived in Maplewood for decades.
+Everything in Maplewood needs to be accessible to all, from children and adults who are neurodivergent or disabled to residents with mobility challenges, our LGBTQIA+ residents, and residents who are new English Language Learners.
+We have families with very young children to senior citizens.
 We need programs, recreation opportunities, and community events with each of these populations in mind.
-Accessibility for all also means looking out for everyone when planning large town-wide events.
-We need sensory friendly quiet spaces, breastfeeding spaces, translated materials and/or translators, and more designated seating and/or canopies for seniors at all township events.
-I’m pleased the township has applied for a grant to create an all-inclusive playground at Maplecrest Park, but we need to look at the rest of our playgrounds to make sure they are all accessible and welcoming spaces for all kids and families.
-Inclusion and accessibility need to be at the forefront of all town planning and policymaking, from zoning regarding group homes and affordable housing to public safety, crossings, and signage.
-An All-Access Committee can help, but I believe elected officials need to lead this effort.
+Accessibility for all also means looking out for everyone when planning large, town-wide events.
+We need sensory friendly quiet/breastfeeding spaces, translated materials and/or translators, and more designated seating and/or canopies for vulnerable residents.
+I support the Township’s plans to create an all-inclusive playground at Maplecrest Park and an All-Access Committee.
+I look forward to getting the committee up and running so that its members can recommed other ways Maplewood can accommodate all residents, from zoning and affordable housing to public safety, crossings, and signage.

 Fiscal Accountability

 Let’s face it, our taxes are high.
 And with high taxes, comes an even higher expectation that taxpayer dollars are being spent wisely and efficiently.
-Clearly, we need better management and oversight of the school district’s Long Range Facility Plan spending through the Board of School Estimate.
-We also need more transparency with residents over spending priorities, as well as more community input.
+I believe we need more transparency with residents over spending priorities, and would support a participatory budgeting process in our town.
 Now that the Maplewood and South Orange fire departments and health departments have been successfully merged, we need to be looking at other opportunities for shared services.
-We should be examining our town-owned facilities to make sure they are up to date and being used in the most efficient way possible.
-We also need to be looking at additional partnerships, grant opportunities and how we can promote smart, environmentally friendly development in the Village, Springfield Avenue, and other parts of Maplewood, from Newark Way to Ridgewood Row, that maintains the uniqueness and charm of Maplewood, while embracing new and exciting opportunities for growth.
-However, any new developments, from additional apartment buildings to changes in the Village, must include community input.
+We should be updating our town-owned facilities in a cost-conscious way, and being mindful of any new fees imposed on residents.
+We also need to be looking at additional partnerships, grant opportunities and how we can promote smart, environmentally friendly development in the Village, Springfield Avenue, and other parts of Maplewood.
+We must strike a balance between preserving the historic charm of Maplewood, while embracing new and exciting opportunities for growth, always keeping in mind that resident engagement is a best practice.

 Public Safety